GoogleCloudPlatform/endpoints-codelab-android/README.md

 ## Step 7 - Improve the application!

 Believe it or not, this application is not quite perfect!
 Here are a few ideas to enhance the code and the user experience :

 * Add **endpoints authentication** by re-using the Android logged-in user credentials and thus preventing anyone to access your endpoints.
 Check out this documentation : [https://developers.google.com/appengine/docs/java/endpoints/auth](https://developers.google.com/appengine/docs/java/endpoints/auth)
 * Use **memcache** to drastically improve performance of your application under load.
 See this Memcache overview: [https://developers.google.com/appengine/docs/java/memcache/](https://developers.google.com/appengine/docs/java/memcache/)
 * Implement **better sync logic** with some level of incremental synchronisation.

 You are also encouraged to use a real Android device, either through USB debugging or by generating a signed APK (In Android Studio : **Build > Generate Signed APK...**) and installing it on a phone or tablet.

 ![image alt text](images/image_39.png)

-This concludes this codelab.
+If you'd like to watch a 30-minute presentation of this entire codelab with live coding of all the steps, simply look at [this YouTube video](https://www.youtube.com/watch?v=7Sp4Lr3Qmcw) (recorded in San Francisco in Mars 2014).

-Thanks for your time.
-We hope this was valuable to you!
+This concludes this codelab : Thanks for your time and we hope this was valuable to you!

 ## Appendix - Using the APIs Explorer